elasticio/elasticio.github.io/content/_references/view-classes.md

 title: View Classes
 description: Here are the general view classes which are used to render the input fields in integration components.
 layout: article
-section: Component Descriptor
+section: Component.json Technical Reference
-order: 2
+order: 6
 category: component descriptor
 ---